ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 directly invoke to provision a DLC - there however isn't a client that nicely wraps all of this for the test writer at the moment.

+### Security Considerations

+Currently, DLCs can be installed without policy checks.
+This poses a security risk, as code paths or flows that depend on the existence of DLCs could be inadvertently executed or triggered, potentially leading to unexpected behavior or vulnerabilities.

+To mitigate this risk, for DLCs that enforce installation behind a policy, we strongly recommend that developers avoid relying on code paths or flows that depend on the existence of DLCs.
+Ensure that DLCs are only installed when authorized (as needed) and that any code paths or flows that depend on them are executed only under controlled conditions.

+Blockling of DLC installation is avaialble in [crosh], but is not enforced at the system service level.

 ## Frequently Asked Questions

 ### How do I set up the DLC download server (upload artifacts, manage releases, etc.)?